 The secondary lymphoid organs are the spleen, tonsils, vermiform appendix, lymph nodes, and specialized lymphoid tissue of the mucosae (MALT).
 When their maturation process in the primary organs ends, the lymphocytes relocate into the specific areas of these secondary lymphoid organs.
 There, they meet the antigens for the first time and undergo final maturation process called the antigen-dependent activation.
 This process prepares them for the battle against specific antigens.

-Check out our videos about secondary lymphoid organs and then test your knowledge with our quiz.
+Check out our learning materials about the spleen and test your knowledge with our integrated quizzes.

 The lymphatic system has several crucial functions for maintaining body homeostasis which include: maintaining the body's fluid balance, transportation of large molecules and immune surveillance.